 If you’ve reached passive aggressive notes on the fridge about ‘SOMEONE’ needing to take responsibility, then it’s time for a change.

-Living with others can be difficult, but if you’ve decided that 2019 is the year you start thinking about buying your own home, there are things you can do.
+Living with others can be difficult, but if you’ve decided that this is the year you start thinking about buying your own home, there are things you can do.
 Start thinking about where you’d like to live, how much you’d need to save, and what you can do to get there.

 Visit our ‘Starting Saving’ guide